Nuage articulé: History

 In the autumn of 1937, Breton began "during dinner-meetings with a limited number of participants after or before the usual meetings" to exchange opinions and suggestions on the proposed Exposition Internationale du Surréalisme, as well as to prepare the catalogue.
-Although Paalen was helped by his sister-in-law Geo Dupin at work, Nuage articulé was not ready prior to printing of the catalogue Dictionnaire abrégé you surréalisme; Breton, who particularly liked the object, published a project-drawing of Paalen.
+Although Paalen was helped by his sister-in-law Geo Dupin at work, Nuage articulé was not ready prior to printing of the catalogue Dictionnaire abrégé du surréalisme; Breton, who particularly liked the object, published a project-drawing of Paalen.
 Whether Paalen brought the half-finished screen to a discrete private meeting in a smaller circle or just told the friends of it we do not know.
 Even the mere possibility, Paalen would eroticize the reality of the umbrella dialectically, will have certainly caused a stir, and as it was abundantly clear that a male-female union would be carried out here, all eyes were on reception.
 The umbrella as such embodied apart from its obvious phallic meaning, a masculine mean against the perils of nature and existence and was suddenly on everyone's lips.
 Paalen's proposal of a physical feminization was initially almost overlooked – the sponge cover feeds in moisture, has cleaned and touched naked woman's skin and still remained nature, and the opening of the sponge screen was suddenly the calyx as fertilizing stamen.
 The screen, however, was felt in the surrealist context primarily as a symbolic threat against bad weather.
 Marcel Duchamp's friend Henri-Pierre Roché reported that Duchamp was once asked by Breton, "to create a new ceiling for the large main room of the exhibition", and had the spontaneous idea, "to cover it with hundreds of open umbrellas with their tops down".
 It became only clear at the last moment, that it would be impossible to find that many umbrellas in the short term.
 Duchamp borrowed an open coal stove and a whole truckload of used coal-sacks from a coal merchant from La Villette, which he filled with newspaper and hung over the coal stove instead of the umbrellas.